benlansdell/dualbci/readme.txt

 Version history
 ===============

-0.1 -- contains a whole bunch of functions to compute correlation bw firing rate and torque(cursor) position/speed/accel. corr_*.m Not needed, as superseded by correlation_nev.m.
+0.1 -- contains a whole bunch of functions to compute correlation (corr_*.m) bw firing rate and torque (cursor) position/vel/accel.
+Not needed, as superseded by correlation_nev.m.
 Will be dropped from future versions.